JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 upload_max_filesize = 16M

-post_max_size = 20M
+post_max_size = 20M # files are base64 encoded before posting so the total post is bigger that the file

-activate the change :
+To activate the change when you installed libapache2-mod-php8.3 like above:

- - when you run php8.3-fpm you first: sudo systemctl restart php8.3-fpm
  - sudo systemctl restart apache2.service

+When you have an existing installation which does not use libapache2-mod-php8.3 but php8.3-fpm:

+ - sudo systemctl restart php8.3-fpm

 ### Install the web application

 We need to install some python modules in a virtual environment and after that the application.

-Start a terminal with 'ssh pi@ip_address_of_your_Raspberry_Pi' and...
+Start a terminal and...

  - sudo -i
  - mkdir /var/www/html/level_detection